Plot ROC/PR curves or some summary thereof across experimental replicates.

 show = c("line", "ribbon"))

-# or alternatively, create the same plots without pre-computing evaluation results
+# or alternatively, create the same plots directly from fit results

-# can customize plot (see plot_eval_summary() for possible arguments)
+# can customize plot (see plot_eval_constructor() for possible arguments)

 show = c("line", "ribbon"),